This degree has three stages, each comprising 120 credits.

 - local and central government.

-Some of these career paths relate directly to criminology and law, others draw upon the graduate skills that you’ll acquire.
-This degree does not provide direct entry to the career fields listed, but it may ease access and increase your employability in relation to them, and it enhances prospects for progression once you are qualified to enter them.
+Some career paths relate directly to criminology and law, others draw upon the graduate skills that you’ll acquire through this qualification.
+This degree does not provide direct entry to the career fields listed, but it may ease access and increase your employability in relation to them.
+It may also enhance your prospects for progression within a chosen field once you are qualified for entry.

 Exploring your options